SyedA5688/SyedA5688.github.io/_posts/2024-06-09-gnn-basics.md

 This guide is a short, intuitive introduction to Graph Neural Networks (GNNs), specifically Message-Passing Neural Networks, aimed for students and researchers looking to learn more about training basic neural networks on graph-structured data.
 I’ve had many great conversations with labmates and friends who are looking to understand GNNs more deeply, yet find it hard to get to the crux of how these models learn on graphs.
 In that spirit, I’m collecting some thoughts, perspectives, and pseudocode which helped me understand Graph Neural Networks more deeply when I first started studying them as an undergraduate student.

-As a note at the beforehand, this guide is not meant as a comprehensive review or in-depth tutorial on GNNs; rather, it is meant to build intuition for what is happening under the hood of simple GNNs.
+As a note beforehand, this guide is not meant as a comprehensive review or in-depth tutorial on GNNs; rather, it is meant to build intuition for what is happening under the hood of simple GNNs.
 Our goal by the end will be to have the ability to point at any operation inside the GNN and explain what it is doing, and what are the shapes and meaning of all the tensors and neural network weights involved.
 A follow-up blog post will relate the pseudocode shown at the end to real Python and Pytorch Geometric code.

 # Graphs, all around us!